flexivian/flexbench/openapi-module/README.md

 ### Running the Scripts

-All npm scripts should be running under `openapi-module`.
+All npm scripts should be run under `openapi-module`.

 Go to the `flexbench/openapi-module` on your current device: